 About

-Boathouse Microcinema was proud to program artists of underrepresented identities, including promoting the work and voices of women, people of color, and sexual minorities.
-We continue to acknowledge that our screenings took place on the stolen and colonized lands of the Multnomah, Clackamas, and Chinook people.
+Boathouse Microcinema is proud to program artists of underrepresented identities, including promoting the work and voices of women, people of color, and sexual minorities.
+We acknowledge that our screenings take place on the stolen and colonized lands of the Multnomah, Clackamas, and Chinook people.
 And that our location in Portland’s Eliot neighborhood is a historically Black community that is continually gentrifying.

 Other Zine, Spring 2017 – “Boathouse Microcinema in Portland: Interview with Matt McCormick”